Keeper-Wallet/Keeper-Wallet-Extension/README.md

 Possible errors

-- `{ message: "Init Waves Keeper and add account" }` – Waves Keeper is not initialized
+- `{ message: "Init Keeper Wallet and add account" }` – Keeper Wallet is not initialized
-- `{ message: "App is locked" }` – Waves Keeper is locked
+- `{ message: "App is locked" }` – Keeper Wallet is locked
-- `{ message: "Add Waves Keeper account" }` – Waves Keeper accessed, but there are no accounts
+- `{ message: "Add Keeper Wallet account" }` – Keeper Wallet accessed, but there are no accounts
-- `{ message: "User denied message" }` – the user denied the website operation with Waves Keeper
+- `{ message: "User denied message" }` – the user denied the website operation with Keeper Wallet

 #### on

-Allows subscribing to Waves Keeper events.
+Allows subscribing to Keeper Wallet events.

 Supports events: